 Impact on the local and regional hospitals is critical.
-Hospitals are at full capacity.
-The state has declared Crisis Standards of Care across Idaho.
+Hospitals are at full capacity and departments are on divert, especially critical care.
+The state has declared Crisis Standards of Care in hospitals across Idaho.

 Minidoka County's average new case rate is in the high risk tier.
 SCPHD is monitoring one local outbreak in a long-term care facility and cases in the local schools.
 The regional case surge is highly impacting case investigations.